-MSc courses that usually require a specific Engineering or Earth Science background:
+Courses that usually require Engineering or Earth Science background:

 Courses that usually require Life Science/Environmental Science or Engineering background:

 All our MSc courses* are accredited by the Joint Board of Moderators (JBM) as meeting the requirements for Further Learning for Chartered Engineer (CEng) Status under the provisions of UK-SPEC. (*except MSc Environmental Health which is accredited by REHIS, and the newly launched MSc Civil Engineering where future accreditation is being sought.)

 The MSc degrees are flexible - they can be taken full-time over one year or part-time over two years.
 Modules from any programme can also be taken via Open Access, where students may take a couple of classes per year, adding up eventually to a Postgraduate Certificate, Postgraduate Diploma or MSc (up to the maximum time of 5 years).
 Attendance at classes is required for all routes.